CraryPrimitiveMan/awesome-with-star/awesome/unixorn_awesome-zsh-plugins.md

 * [notes (aperezdc)](https://github.com/aperezdc/zsh-notes) - Inspired by [terminal_velocity](https://www.seanh.cc/terminal_velocity/), it provides a fast interface to create and access a set of [Markdown](https://en.wikipedia.org/wiki/Markdown) text files inside a directory. :star:2
 * [notes (chipsenkbeil)](https://github.com/chipsenkbeil/zsh-notes) - Provides a quick notes editing experience in ZSH. :star:5
 * [notify](https://github.com/marzocchi/zsh-notify) - A plugin for ZSH (on macOS and Linux) that posts desktop notifications when a command terminates with a non-zero exit status or when it took more than 30 seconds to complete, if the terminal application is in the background (or the command's terminal tab is inactive). :star:295
+* [npm](https://github.com/igoradamenko/npm.plugin.zsh) - Add `npm` aliases & command completion.
+Based on the Oh-My-Zsh [npm](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/npm) plugin. :star:1
-* [nvm-auto-use](https://github.com/tomsquest/nvm-auto-use.zsh) - calls `nvm use` automatically whenever you enter a directory that contains an `.nvmrc` file with a string telling `nvm` which node to use. :star:11
+* [nvm-auto-use](https://github.com/tomsquest/nvm-auto-use.zsh) - calls `nvm use` automatically whenever you enter a directory that contains an `.nvmrc` file with a string telling `nvm` which node to use. :star:12
-* [nvm-auto](https://github.com/dijitalmunky/nvm-auto) - Aims to alleviate needing to type `nvm use` as much as possible, especially if you often switch between versions of node.js and use `.nvmrc` files in your project to manage what version of node your project needs. :star:45
+* [nvm-auto](https://github.com/dijitalmunky/nvm-auto) - Aims to alleviate needing to type `nvm use` as much as possible, especially if you often switch between versions of node.js and use `.nvmrc` files in your project to manage what version of node your project needs. :star:46
-* [nvm](https://github.com/lukechilds/zsh-nvm) - ZSH plugin for installing, updating and loading `nvm`. :star:870
+* [nvm](https://github.com/lukechilds/zsh-nvm) - ZSH plugin for installing, updating and loading `nvm`. :star:875
-* [oh-my-matrix](https://github.com/amstrad/oh-my-matrix) - Turn your terminal into the matrix. :star:8
+* [oh-my-matrix](https://github.com/amstrad/oh-my-matrix) - Turn your terminal into the matrix. :star:9
 * [open-create-projects](https://github.com/marcossegovia/open-create-projects) - Open/Create projects in Jetbrains. :star:1
-* [open-pr](https://github.com/caarlos0/zsh-open-pr) - A ZSH plugin to open pull requests from command line. :star:48
+* [open-pr](https://github.com/caarlos0/zsh-open-pr) - A ZSH plugin to open pull requests from command line. :star:49
 * [openshift-origin](https://github.com/ryanswart/openshift-origin-zsh-plugin) - Add a few shortcuts to common openshift origin (oc) actions.
 * [opera-git-plugin](https://github.com/aswitalski/oh-my-zsh-opera-git-plugin) - `git` aliases.
 * [operator](https://github.com/nivv/operator-theme) - Clean and simple theme, works best with Menlo for Powerline. :star:2
-* [opp](https://github.com/hchbaw/opp.zsh) - Vim's text-objects-ish for ZSH. :star:230
+* [opp](https://github.com/hchbaw/opp.zsh) - Vim's text-objects-ish for ZSH. :star:229
 * [opt-path](https://github.com/jreese/zsh-opt-path) - Automatically add `~/opt` subpaths to your `$PATH`. :star:7
 * [osx-dev](https://github.com/marshallmick007/osx-dev-zsh-plugin) - This plugin adds some commands for maintaining various server programs on my macOS install. :star:11
 * [osx](https://github.com/mwilliammyers/plugin-osx) - Add some common macOS related aliases and functions. :star:13